Scripture Reference: Genesis 27:41-33:20

 - Set up a ladder in the room and have the children draw or make angels and place them on the steps.

 - Walk outside and let the children find a stone that they think would be a comfortable pillow.
-Use a paper or real rock for the children to lay their head on while listening to the story.
+Use a paper or real rock for the children to lay their heads on while listening to the story.

 - Encourage children to share some of the dreams they have had.

 - Interview: Put a towel, sheet, or piece of cloth on the head of one of the students and let them represent Jacob.
 Conduct the class like an interview and let the children ask Jacob questions.